Skip to main content

 Music Row

 No trip to Nashville is complete without a visit to Music Row.
 This is the home of the country music industry, with a slew of record labels, radio stations, and recording studios working side-by-side.
-There are also live venues on or near Music Row, to check out established artists as well as up-and-comers looking to break through.
+This landmark area also boasts historic sites like RCA Studio B, where scores of artists recorded hits.
+There are also live venues on and near Music Row, to check out established artists as well as up-and-comers looking to break through.

 Music Row is packed with working businesses, as well as historic sites like RCA Studio B, which offers tours of the recording studio where scores of artists, such as Elvis Presley, Roy Orbison, Dolly Parton, and Chet Atkins recorded hits.
 Many of the music company spaces and offices are in converted homes, maintaining the look and feel of old-school Nashville.
 Guided trolley and Segway tours of the city include stops within Music Row.